Easter Bunny Breads

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Punch dough down.
+- Preheat oven to 400°.
+Punch dough down.
 For each bunny, shape a 3-in. ball for the body; press a chocolate egg into each ball.
 Shape dough around egg so it is completely covered.
 For each head, shape a 2-in. ball; press a chocolate egg into each.
 Shape dough around egg so it is completely covered.
-Add a 1-in. ball for the tail and two 2-in. x 3/4-in. pieces for the ears.
+Add a 1-in. ball for the tail and two 2x3/4-in. pieces for the ears.

 - Place bunnies 2 in. apart on greased baking sheets.
-Bake at 400° for 12-15 minutes or until golden brown.
+Bake 12-15 minutes or until golden brown.
 Carefully remove from pans to wire racks to cool.

 This was easy and fun.
 But it did not taste good.
 I would make these again but more as a decoration than a food.
 I don't know if it was my inexperience with my new dough hook and yeast breads or just that I was expecting a lite texture but that bread was heavy, like a bagel.